Taxonomy of Allosaurus: Creosaurus atrox

 In his 1988 popular book, Paul assigned C. atrox to Allosaurus, as Allosaurus atrox.
 He suggested that A. fragilis had tall pointed horns and a slender build compared to A. atrox, and that these differences were probably not due to sexual dimorphism because A. atrox is much rarer.
 The idea of two common Morrison allosaur species was followed in some semi-technical and popular works.
 However, Chure noted that Gilmore mistakenly reconstructed USNM 4734 as having a shorter skull than the specimens referred by Paul to atrox, refuting supposed differences between USNM 4734 and putative A. atrox specimens like DINO 2560.
 Bakker, in a 1998 paper, referred to a "creosaur-type allosaurid" that is distinct from A. fragilis, although this informal taxon did not include the Creosaurus holotype.
 Matthew Carrano and colleagues, in a 2012 review, suggested that Bakker's taxon is mostly equivalent to the subsequently named species A. jimmadseni.
 In 2010, Paul and Carpenter considered C. atrox to be a nomen dubium.

+Camptonotus amplus

+In 1879, Marsh named a new genus of ornithischian dinosaur, Camptonotus (now Camptosaurus), from the Morrison Formation of Como Bluff.
+Marsh's Camptonotus originally included two species: the type species C. dispar, based on fragmentary skeletons from Quarry 13, as well as C. amplus, based on a right foot (YPM VP.1879) from Quarry 1A ("Big Canyon Quarry").
+Marsh initially stated that the C. amplus individual was three times as large as C. dispar, but later declared that it was merely 50% larger, 30 ft compared to 20 ft.
+The C. amplus specimen included a foot claw that was deep and flattened side-to-side, rather than rounded as in C. dispar.

+The species, under the name Camptosaurus amplus, was accepted as valid in several studies in the late 1990s and early 2000s.
+In the late 1990s, Bakker first suggested that the foot instead belonged to an allosaurid.
+In 2015, Galton comprehensively reviewed the species, confirming that the foot is probably that of an allosaurid.
+He also found that a fragmentary skull (YPM VP.1892) from the same quarry probably belonged to the same individual, while the flattened claw instead belonged to a juvenile sauropod dinosaur.
+He tentatively assigned the species to Allosaurus, as ?Allosaurus amplus.
+Subsequent authors noted that Galton did not suggest any difference between A. amplus and A. fragilis, and that the former therefore cannot be assigned to any particular species of Allosaurus.
+Burigo and colleagues, in their 2025 study, considered the species a nomen dubium.